antpb/three-object-viewer/readme.txt

 == Changelog ==
+= 1.4.1 =
+Fixed: Performance issues with controller using kinematicPositionBased now instead of dynamic.
+Also removed some points of collision to ease performance.

 = 1.4.0 =
 Removed: 1st person controller (coming back in a future update)
 Added: 3rd Person Controller + avatars.